7 Best AI Research Assistants (2026): Hallucination-Verified

 Consensus answers natural-language questions ("does intermittent fasting reduce visceral fat") with summaries drawn only from peer-reviewed studies, plus a "consensus meter" indicating agreement across the literature.

-Where it stands out: quick evidence checks during writing.
-The consensus meter is unique and useful, it flags questions where the literature genuinely disagrees, which prevents you from citing a single paper as if it were settled science.
+Consensus is best for quick evidence checks during writing.
+It searches peer-reviewed studies indexed by Semantic Scholar, scopes document chat to the cited papers, exports citations per answer, and says user content is not used for training.
+The consensus meter is the unique feature because it flags questions where the literature genuinely disagrees, preventing you from citing a single paper as if it were settled science.

 4. Semantic Scholar: Best free discovery (H/V 0.18, 200M+ papers)